Knowledge base

 - In the sidebar, click on Other location.

-- In the Server Connection field, enter
+- In the Connect to server field, enter

 davs://IDkDrive.connect.kdrive.infomaniak.com